I love playing board games and want to have the best board game accessories and upgrades for them all!

 While you can pick up non-slip liners from pretty much anywhere don’t buy the cheapest.
 Some of the cheaper non-slip liners can flake and leave little pieces all over your table and components.

-Gorilla Grip is a good brand which offers the liner in several different colour options on Amazon.
+Several brands offer grippable liners in different colour options on Amazon.
 Find one which works for your decor.
 I recommend a neutral colour so that the game stands out.

 Board games are branching into the realms of auditory experience now.